CLI Overview

 Install and configure the SikkerKey command-line interface.

-The SikkerKey CLI is a single-binary tool for reading, creating, rotating, and exporting secrets from the command line.
-It authenticates using the same Ed25519 machine identity as the SDKs.
+The SikkerKey CLI is a single-binary tool for reading, exporting, and injecting secrets from the command line.
+It authenticates using the same Ed25519 machine identity as the SDKs and is read-only by design: secrets are created and rotated in the dashboard.

 Installation